Nurse Residency Program FAQs

 - The program requires graduates from a BSN or MSN program accredited by National League for Nursing Accrediting Commission (NCNAC) or Commission on Collegiate Nursing education (CCNE).
-You must have a California RN License by the program start date, and be paid as a RN first.
+You must have a California RN License by the program start date, and have held no previous paid nursing position.

 - I have a BSN from another country.
 Am I eligible for this program?